Best KPIs for the equipment rental industry

 It’s not good business sense to carry equipment with low utilization rates.
 By tracking Time Utilization by machine and time period, you can make quicker, more accurate decisions on what equipment or parts to keep on hand.
 This KPI shows you increasing or decreasing utilization trends so you can make decisions about now and the future.

-The right analytics for equipment rental solution will alert you immediately when your fleet falls below a certain utilization percentage.
-Sub-par utilization is an easy determinate for removing that machine from your fleet instead of holding on to equipment that is not making any money.
+The right business intelligence solution for equipment rental will alert you immediately when your fleet falls below a certain utilization percentage.
+Sub-par utilization is an easy determinant for removing specific machines from your fleet instead of holding on to equipment that is not making any money.

 Rental Rate: Rental revenue/number of contracts